RomoL2/RegVar/README.md

 The goal of RegVar is to characterize 3'UTR variants into their potential regulatory elements.

 ## Installation
-You will need a command line to install RegVar; then it can be used in R. With a mac, use the terminal application.
-With a PC, you will need to download a terminal: https://learn.microsoft.com/en-us/windows/terminal/install
+First: You will need a command line to install RegVar; then it can be used in R. With a mac, use the terminal application.
+With a PC, you will need to download a terminal: https://learn.microsoft.com/en-us/windows/terminal/install.

-First, make sure you have miniconda, pip, and bedtools installed locally (https://docs.conda.io/en/latest/miniconda.html, https://pip.pypa.io/en/stable/installation/, https://bedtools.readthedocs.io/en/latest/content/installation.html).
-You can then install the development version of RegVar like so:
+Then: Make sure you have miniconda, pip, and bedtools installed locally (https://docs.conda.io/en/latest/miniconda.html, https://pip.pypa.io/en/stable/installation/, https://bedtools.readthedocs.io/en/latest/content/installation.html).
+You can then install the development version of RegVar like so in R:

 ``` r
 #first, install R package: